Skip to content

 • Sign #3: Too tall for crib: If their height makes the crib cramped or unsafe.

 • DON'T transition: Just because a sibling is coming.
 Move the toddler 2-3 months BEFORE baby arrives or wait until AFTER baby settles (4-6 months old).
-Transitioning during the newborn chaos = disaster.
+Transitioning during the newborn chaos is a disaster.

 How to Make the Transition Smooth